-10.2.2.1 Re-franchising
+10.2.2.1 Operating Contract Changes

 This is one of the main driving factors.
-Any plans to accept or manage ageing rolling stock should be scrutinised for their economic viability towards the end of a franchise and the potential plans of future franchisees.
+Any plans to accept or manage ageing rolling stock should be scrutinised for their economic viability towards the end of an Operating Contract and the potential plans of future prospective Operators.

-Example: The Renatus vehicle enhancement and life extension was developed before the 2016-awarded Greater Anglia franchise; however, the new franchise announced a full fleet replacement.
+Historical Example: The Renatus vehicle enhancement and life extension was developed before the 2016-awarded Greater Anglia franchise; however, the new franchise announced a full fleet replacement.
 Such scenarios may be difficult to predict, but a risk-based approach can help.